wilsonmar/wilsonmar.github.io/_posts/2020-01-19-make-makefile.md

    ## Comments about usage

-   <strong>#</strong> (pound characters) mark the beginning of comments, such as these comments about options to invoke make to process a particular makefile:
+   <strong>#</strong> (pound characters) mark the beginning of comments, such as these comments about options to invoke make to process a particular Makefile:

    <pre>\# Usage:
 \# make        # compile all binary